garrandall/popular-music-data/tracks/unforgettable-french-montana-swae-lee.md

 Just pop the bubbly in the 'cuzi

-It's not good enough for me, since I been with you, ooh I'm gonna sip on this drink, when I'm fucked up
+It's not good enough for me, since I been with you, oh I'm gonna sip on this drink, when I'm fucked up
 I should know how to pick up
-I'm gonna catch the rhythm while she push up against me Ooh, was she tipsy
+I'm gonna catch the rhythm while she push up against me Oh, was she tipsy
 I had enough convo for 24
 I peeped you from across the room
 Pretty little body, dancing like GoGo